Visiting The 7 Natural Wonders Of The World

 Alaska Fairbanks Northern Lights Couple Enjoying Night Sky

 Denali National Park in Alaska is a prime spot, especially in the fall, winter and early spring when the nights are longest.
-Tromso, Norway and Swedish Lapland are also good choices located in the heart of the aurora zone.
+Tromso, Norway and Swedish Lapland are also good choices, in the heart of the aurora zone.
 You can even catch the Northern Lights from parts of Michigan's Upper Peninsula, though sightings here occur far less frequently than destinations closer to the Arctic Circle.

 Helicopter Tours above the Harbor of Rio de Janeiro